-- Electricity Southland Limited A 75.1% owned electricity distribution business in Central Otago covering Frankton and Wanaka - Southern Generation Limited Partnership
+A 75.1% owned electricity distribution business in Central Otago with customer connections in Queenstown, Frankton, Cromwell and Wanaka

+• Southern Generation Limited Partnership

 A 25% owned renewable electricity generation business, with wind and hydro generation sites throughout New Zealand.
-In conjunction with Electricity Invercargill Limited, TPCL equally owns Roaring Forties Energy Limited Partnership (RFELP).
+In conjunction with EIL, TPCL equally owns Roaring Forties Energy Limited Partnership (RFELP).
 Southern Generation is owned 50% by RFELP and 50% by Pioneer Energy

-• Advanced metering
+Advanced metering

-Provision of smart meters on TPCL's network allow the Company to provide improved metering services to customers with additional network benefits such as improved information relating to network quality.
+Provision of smart meters on TPCL's network allows the Company to provide improved metering services to customers with additional network benefits such as improved information relating to network quality.